chrispaynter/architecture/DDD/Vaughn Vernon/10 - Aggregates.md

   - The original aggregate being changed fires an event.
   - Event is in time delivered to one or more asynchronous subscribers.
-  - Each subscriber then retrieves a different yet corresponding instance of the original aggregate and performs
+  - Each subscriber then retrieves a different yet corresponding instance of the original aggregate and performs it's behaviour based on it.
+  - Each subscriber performs in a separate transaction, obeying the rule to modify one instance only per transaction.
+  - If a subsriber fails for "reasons", then a retry process can attempt to fire it again.
+  - If complete failure happens, then it may be necessary to compensate, or at the least report the failure for pending intervention.